shayanderson/eco/README.md

     'core' => [ /* more */ ]
 ];
 ```
-> Configuration settings cannot be overwritten when using multiple files, so the primary array keys must be unique even in different files
+> Configuration settings cannot be overwritten when using multiple files, so the primary array keys must be unique even in different files.
+Never use the primary array key `__eco__` which is used by Eco for internal framework settings.

 Configuration settings can also be used separately from Eco, for example:
 ```php